iver56/audiomentations/README.md

  the old behavior), `min_absolute_rms_in_db` and `max_absolute_rms_in_db`.
 This **may be a breaking change** if you used `AddBackgroundNoise` with positional arguments in earlier versions of audiomentations!
  Please use keyword arguments to be on the safe side - it should be backwards compatible then.

+### Fixed

+* Remove global `pydub` import which was accidentally introduced in v0.18.0. `pydub` is considered an optional dependency and is imported only on demand now.

 ## v0.19.0 (2021-10-18)